jayasriduraipandi/AI-Powered-Discord-Bot/README.md

 This project involves the development of an intelligent and interactive Discord bot designed to enhance employee management and engagement within an organization.
 The bot facilitates tasks such as employee-manager communication, daily updates, attendance tracking, leave requests, task management, and more.
 It aims to reduce workplace stress, improve connectivity, and automate several HR-related operations.

+## 🎯 Objectives
+- To create a user-friendly Discord bot for seamless communication between employees and managers.
+- To automate HR tasks like attendance, leave tracking, and performance evaluation.
+- To enhance employee recognition and motivation through reminders, quotes, and birthday greetings.
+- To provide role-based access and task delegation functionalities.
+- To promote transparency and engagement within the workplace.

 ## ❓ Problem Statement
 In traditional systems, employee engagement and task tracking are often scattered and inefficient.
 Manual attendance, leave approvals, and lack of communication tools hinder productivity.
 This bot offers a centralized, automated solution integrated into Discord—a platform widely used for communication.